Course at a Glance

 This master’s degrees take two years to complete.
 Full-time students will spend about 40 hours per week on study.
 This includes attending tutorials.

 How to Apply

-Once you have reviewed the above entry requirements for this course, you can commence the application process by completing the form.
-You will then receive an email with detailed course information and access to our application portal.
+Once you have reviewed the above entry requirements for this course, you can commence the application process by completing the form on this page and one of our friendly Course Advisors will guide you through the process..